jeremiehuchet/jeremiehuchet.github.io/blog/_posts/2014-11-10-shrink-root-lvm-partition-without-rescue-disk.md

 Create a snapshot of the partition, I used a size of 40G (same size of the original partition) but a such value shouldn't be necessary.

-    lvcreate -s ssd/root -L 40G -n root_backup
+`lvcreate -s ssd/root -L 40G -n root_backup`

-Running `lvdisplay ssd/root ssd/root_backup` shows the original volume and its snapshot.
+Running `lvdisplay` shows the original volume and its snapshot.
 We can see:

 * original volume size is 40GB
 * snapshot as _Copy-On-Write-table size_ of 40GiB
 * 0% of the _COW-table_ is used for now

-`lvdisplay` output:
+`lvdisplay ssd/root ssd/root_backup`

     --- Logical volume ---
     LV Path                /dev/ssd/root